better-api/better-api/docs/syntax.md

 // Name of your api
 name: "My API"

-// Version of you API.
-This can be general string, which allows
+// Version of your API.
+This can be a general string, which allows
 // you to choose any versioning you like.
 version: "4.2.42"